ogerardin/xpman/README.md

 Currently in development stages.
 Some things work, some don't...
 Check [feature status](https://github.com/ogerardin/xpman/blob/main/features.md).

 USE AT YOUR OWN RISK!
-At this point I can't guarantee that it won't erase the whole X-Plane directory or set fire to your house.
+You have a backup, right?
+Right?

 # Installing X-Plane Manager
 Download the package appropriate for your platform from [GitHub releases](https://github.com/ogerardin/xpman/releases) and install it.
-All packages are bundled with a JRE so you don't have to worry about installing Java.
+All packages are bundled with a Java runtime so you don't have to worry about installing Java.

 ## Windows
 When running the EXE or MSI, SmartScreen might display a dialog saying "Windows protected your PC".